 Cut a strip of fabric and glue it around the planter.
 I use white glue and spread on the carton with a sponge.

 Cut each corner of the fabric to be able to fold and glue it on the bottom.
-Put a little glue on the top edge to avoid fabric to fray.
+Put a little glue on the top edge to avoid the fabric fraying.

 This project will work with any other fabric, as long as it’s thick enough to cover the milk carton label.